sam-goodwin/eventual/website/docs/getting-started.md

 ## 8. Get the logs for the execution

-To view the logs for the workflow execution we just started, use the `eventual logs` command followed by the `--execution` flag and the execution ID:
+To view the logs for the workflow execution we just started, use the `eventual get logs` command followed by the `--execution` flag and the execution ID:

 ```
-> npx eventual logs --execution <execution-id>
+> npx eventual get logs --execution <execution-id>
 ```

 ## Next Steps